DylanTai/PDF-to-TXT/README.md

 ## Files Included

-- `pdftotext.py` - Single script that works on both Windows and macOS
+- `pdftotext.py` - Main script that works on both Windows and macOS
+- `pdftotext_test.py` - Test script for debugging (processes first 10 pages only)

 ## Requirements